ivanitlearning/AWS-Associate-Courses/SAA-C02.md

 - Route 53 will communicate with the `.org` registry and add the nameserver records into the zone file for that top level domain.
   - This is done with a nameserver record (NS).

-#### 1.2.13.2.
+### 1.13.2.
 Route53 Details

-**Zone files** in AWS
+**Zone files** in AWS.
 Hosted on four managed name servers

 - Can be **public** or **private** (linked to one or more VPCs)

-### 1.2.14.
+## 1.14.
 DNS Record

 - Nameserver (NS): Allows delegation to occur in the DNS.
 - A and AAAA Records: Maps the host to a v4 or v6 host type respectively.
 Most of the time you will make both types of record, A and AAAA.
 - CNAME Record Type: Allows DNS shortcuts to reduce admin overhead.
-CNAMES cannot point directly to an IP address, only another name.
+  - CNAMES cannot point directly to an IP address, only another name.
 - MX records: How emails are sent.
 They have two main parts:
   - Priority: Lower values for the priority field are higher priority.
   - Value
     - If it is just a host, it will not have a dot on the right.
 It is assumed to be part of the same zone as the host.
     - If you include a dot on the right, it is a ***fully qualified domain name***
 - TXT Record: Allows you to add arbitrary text to a domain.
 One common usage is to prove domain ownership.

-#### 1.2.14.1.
+### 1.14.1.
 TTL - Time To Live

 This is a numeric setting on DNS records in seconds.
 Allows the admin to specify how long the query can be stored at the resolver server.
 If you need to upgrade the records, it is smart to lower the TTL value first.

 Getting the answer from an Authoritative Source is known as an **Authoritative Answer**.

 If another client queries the same thing, they will get back a **Non-Authoritative** response.

 ---

+# 2. IAM-Accounts-AWS-Organizations

-## 1.3.
-IAM-Accounts-AWS-Organizations
+## 2.1.

-### 1.3.1.
 IAM Identity Policies

 Identity Policies are attached to AWS Identities which are IAM users, IAM groups, and IAM roles.
 These are a set of security statements that ALLOW or DENY access to AWS resources.

 When an identity attempts to access AWS resources, that identity needs to prove who it is to AWS, a process known as **Authentication**.
 Once authenticated, that identity is known as an **authenticated identity**

-#### 1.3.1.1.
+### 2.1.1.
 Statement Components

 - Statement ID (SID): Optional field that should help describe
   - The resource you're interacting